core-wg/oscore/draft-ietf-core-object-security.md

 ### Derivation of Sender Key/IV, Recipient Key/IV ###

 Given the input parameters, the client and server can derive all the other parameters in the security context.
-The derivation procedure described here MUST NOT be executed more than once using the same base_key and Cid.
-The same base_key SHOULD NOT be used with more than one Cid.
+The derivation procedure described here MUST NOT be executed more than once using the same master_secret and Cid.
+The same master_secret SHOULD NOT be used with more than one Cid.

 The KDF MUST be one of the HKDF {{RFC5869}} algorithms defined in COSE.
 The KDF HKDF SHA-256 is mandatory to implement.
-The security context parameters Sender Key/IV, Recipient Key/IV SHALL be derived using the HKDF-Expand primitive {{RFC5869}}:
+The security context parameters Sender Key/IV, Recipient Key/IV SHALL be derived using HKDF, and consists of the composition of the HKDF-Extract and HKDF-Expand steps ({{RFC5869}):

 ~~~~~~~~~~~
-  output parameter = HKDF-Expand(base_key, info, output_length),
+  output parameter = HKDF(master_secret, salt, info, output_length),
 ~~~~~~~~~~~

 where:

-* base_key is defined above
+* master_secret is defined above
+* salt is a string of zeros of the length of the hash function output in octets
 * info is a serialized CBOR array consisting of:

 ~~~~~~~~~~~